-is less straightforward, as the contribution of the spline function varies with age.
+predicted value = $e^{a} \cdot H^{b} \cdot A^{c} \cdot e^{d \cdot group} \cdot e^{spline}$ where a is the intercept, H = height (cm), b the exponent for height, A = age (years) and c the exponent for age, and spline the contribution from the age spline; group is Caucasian, African American, South or North East Asian, and takes the value 1 for the appropriate group and 0 for the other groups.
+It follows that the accuracy of the values entered for height and age matters.
+For example, the value of k for FEV_1 in males = 2.22.
+Entering H = 160 cm instead of H = 161 cm changes the predicted value by 1.3%.
+The calculation of the error for age is less straightforward, as the contribution of the spline function varies with age.
 Errors from entering age inaccurately are largest during adolescence.
-For example, if one substitutes 14 yrs into the equation instead of 14.9, the predicted volume will be under-estimated by 4.7%.
-The combined effect of the above 1-cm error in height and 0.9-yrs error in age in a 14.9-yr-old young male of height 161 cm will lead to an error in the predicted value of 6%.
-Self-reported height may differ by as much as 6.9 cm from measured height [69-75].
-It follows that one should not rely on self-reported height, and that it should be measured using a calibrated stadiometer; actual age should be entered with one decimal point of accuracy.
+For example, if one substitutes 14 years into the equation instead of 14.9, the predicted volume will be under-estimated by 4.7%.
+The combined effect of the above 1 cm error in height and 0.9 years error in age in a 14.9 year old boy of height 161 cm will lead to an error in the predicted value of 6%.
+Self-reported height may differ by as much as 6.9 cm from measured height [73-79].
+It follows that one should not rely on self-reported height, and that it should be measured using a calibrated stadiometer; actual age should be entered with one decimal accuracy.

 The look-up tables for the spline in age have a resolution of 0.25 years, i.e. 3 months.
-In the example above, a 3-month error in actual age may still lead to a 0.9% error in the predicted value.
+In the above example a 3 months error in actual age may still lead to a 0.9% error in the predicted value.
 Errors can be virtually eliminated, and the look-up table appreciably reduced in size, by obtaining the value for the smoothing spline in age by interpolating between the two nearest ages in the look-up table.
-From 25 yrs of age onwards, the look-up table can be replaced by equations which, if used, avoid the need for interpolation and loss of accuracy (refer to online supplementary material).
+From 25 years of age onwards, the look-up table can be replaced by equations which, if used, avoid the need for interpolation and loss of accuracy (see OLS sections 2 and 3 for details).

-DISCUSSION
+4 DISCUSSION

-This is the first study to present spirometry prediction equations spanning ages 3-95 yrs for ethnic and geographic groups from 26 countries.
+This is the first study to present spirometry prediction equations spanning ages 3-95 years for ethnic and geographic groups from 26 countries.
 It is the result of unprecedented, unselfish and professional international cooperation endorsed by six international societies.
 As the results show, however, it is only the first leg of a journey.